Goutham-Sidhik/smart-form-validator/README.md

 ---

+## 🧾 Use Cases

+- ✅ **Government Forms**
+  Automating the validation of scanned applications for IDs, licenses, permits, etc.

+- ✅ **Corporate Onboarding**
+  Validating employee documents and verifying consistency of submitted forms.

+- ✅ **Banking & Insurance**
+  Ensuring authenticity of KYC forms and cross-checking with uploaded photographs.

+- ✅ **Educational Institutions**
+  Processing student admission forms for identity, eligibility, and completeness.

+---

 ## 🔒 Disclaimer

 This repository demonstrates a professional-grade application structure and processing pipeline.
 It **does not include** proprietary data, production-trained models, or confidential credentials.
-All functions are **dummy implementations** created solely to illustrate the flow and structure of the system.
 You are free to adapt the structure, pipeline logic, and modular components for educational, testing, or private deployments.

 ---